censys/censys-cloud-connector/README.md

 > provider's CLI tool.
 See our [supported providers](#supported-providers)
 > below for more information.

+**You have successfully configured your cloud connector if your [providers.yml](./providers.yml) file is populated with your credentials.**

 #### Supported Providers

 Log in to your cloud provider's CLI tool using the following commands: